TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

 :file:`ext_icon.gif`
    The icon of the extension, which will be visible in the Extension Manager.
    It should have a size of 18 x 16 px.

+.. todo: We should refer to the core docs, explaining the possibilities (gif/svg/etc) or
+         simply mention that people should use svg files which should no longer be stored in the extension root folder but in `Resources/Public/Icons`

 :file:`ext_localconf.php`
    This file contains the configuration of the Frontend Plugins.